What is an MVR?

 How does an MVR impact car insurance?

-How can you find out your driving record score?
+How can you check your driving record?

 You can request a copy of your MVR from your state's department or bureau of motor vehicles.
 Most states charge a nominal fee to issue a copy.
 Depending on the state, you may be able to apply online or by mail.
 Check your state's DMV or BMV website to find out how to request a personal copy of your MVR.